FOREX-Euro sharply down as Greece crisis deepens, default looms

 By Lisa Twaronite and Naomi Tajitsu

-taking it a step closer to a debt default that could force its
+with its lenders, taking it a step closer to a debt default that

 The Swiss and Japanese currencies, both of which often